 - Sabrina Drill, University of California, Cooperative Extension, Los Angeles County

 - Wendy Hamilton, New Mexico State University (Emeritus Professor)

 - David Kay, Cornell University

 - Eric Norland, USDA – National Institute of Food and Agriculture

 The National Extension Climate Initiative serves to link climate change-related education and research across Extension program areas and associations.
 This effort is open to all professionals with the following objectives:

-- Represent participating Land and Sea Grant Universities, national associations, and related committees and organizations.
+- Represent and coordinate participating Land and Sea Grant Universities, national associations, and related committees, organizations and partnerships.

 - Pursue active learning and collaborative efforts that enhance professional development.